 We are party to an investor rights agreement among us, Ares Corporate Opportunities Fund III, L.P. ("Ares"), a fund affiliated with Ares Management and FS Equity Partners VI, L.P. and FS Affiliates VI, L.P., funds affiliated with Freeman Spogli Management Co., L.P. (collectively "Freeman Spogli" and together with Ares, our "Sponsors") (the "Investor Rights Agreement").
-Pursuant to the terms of the Investor Rights Agreement, each Sponsor is entitled to nominate (a) five directors for election to our Board for so long as it holds 40% or more of our outstanding common stock, (b) three directors for election to our Board for so long as it holds 50% or more of our outstanding common stock, (c) two directors for election to our Board for so long as it holds 5% or more of our outstanding common stock.
-In particular, Ares has nominated Messrs.
-Axelrod, Kaplan and Starrett and Mses.
-Lee and Thornton for election to our Board, and Freeman Spogli has nominated Messrs.
-Brutocao and Roth for election to our Board.
+Pursuant to the terms of the Investor Rights Agreement, each Sponsor is entitled to nominate (a) five directors for election to our Board for so long as it holds 40% or more of our outstanding common stock, (b) three directors for election to our Board for so long as it holds 30% or more of our outstanding common stock, (c) two directors for election to our Board for so long as it holds 5% or more of our outstanding common stock.
 Pursuant to the terms of the Investor Rights Agreement, each Sponsor has agreed to vote in favor of the other Sponsor's nominees and for the election of our then-current chief executive officer to our Board, and subject to any applicable securities exchange or equivalent listing requirements, we have agreed to take all necessary and desirable actions to support the election of such director nominees, including soliciting proxies in favor of such nominees, at each annual or special meeting of our stockholders called for the election of directors.
-The Investor Rights Agreement also provides that the size of our Board may not exceed 12 members unless otherwise agreed by our Sponsors.
+The Investor Rights Agreement provides that the size of our Board may not exceed 12 members unless otherwise agreed by our Sponsors.
 In addition, subject to certain conditions, the Investor Rights Agreement provides each Sponsor with certain rights with respect to board committee membership, except to the extent that such membership would violate applicable securities laws or stock exchange or stock market rules.